Philip Blumel – President

-Blumel earned his masters in economics from the University of South Florida.
+Blumel earned his masters in economics from the University of Florida.
 He lives in South Florida with his wife, Julie, and two kids, Johnny and Georgia.
 He is a certified financial planner with Raymond James working out of their downtown West Palm Beach office.
-Contact Phil at email@example.com.
+Contact Philip at email@example.com.

 Nick Tomboulides – Executive Director

 Nick Tomboulides serves as Executive Director of U.S. Term Limits.
 Under his leadership, USTL launched the Term Limits Convention, a campaign to obtain a congressional term limits amendment via the state-directed convention.
-Nick also serves as a policy advisor with the Heartland Institute and on the board of directors for the Republican Liberty Caucus of Florida.
+Nick also serves as a policy adviser with a national think tank and is on the board of directors for a local political caucus in Florida.

 Nick is a graduate of the University of Connecticut with a degree in economics.
-He resides in Melbourne, FL with his family.
-Contact Nick at firstname.lastname@example.org
+He resides Florida with his family.
+Contact Nick at firstname.lastname@example.org.

 Scott Tillman - National Field Director

-Scott has served as National Field Director for the Liberty Initiative Fund, a Regional Manager with the Illinois Policy Institute, an Alliance Manager with the Sam Adams Alliance, and a Program Manager with Americans for Limited Government.
+Scott has served as National Field Director for the Liberty Initiative Fund, a Regional Manager with the Illinois Policy Institute, and an Alliance Manager with the Sam Adams Alliance.
 Scott has directed petition and earned media campaigns in more than a dozen states.
-Scott resides in Kentwood, Michigan with his wife, Katie.
+Scott resides in Michigan with his wife, Katie.
 Contact Scott at firstname.lastname@example.org.

 Jeff Tillman - Deputy Field Director

 Jeff resides in west Michigan with Anne, his wife of 40 years.
 Contact Jeff at email@example.com@termlimits.com.

 Stacey Selleck - Digital Director

 As a consultant for various organizations, she served as a state Legislative Review Chair and a communications specialist for a grassroots firm that successfully worked to pass the Term Limits Article V memorial in Florida.
-Most recently, Selleck served as New Mexico State Director for the 2016 Gary Johnson Presidential campaign.
-She resides in the Tampa/St. Pete area with her family.
+Selleck also served as New Mexico State Director for the 2016 Gary Johnson Presidential campaign.
+She resides in Florida with her family.
 Contact Stacey at firstname.lastname@example.org.

-Bob lives in Colorado with his family.
-Contact Bob at email@example.com.
+Mina resides in Tampa, Florida with her family.
+Contact Mina at email@example.com.